scenarioo/DemoSite/README.md

 This section explains how the setup for the demo project is done.
 See also [Broadleaf's Getting Started Guide](http://docs.broadleafcommerce.org/current/Getting-Started.html)http://www.broadleafcommerce.com/docs/core/current/getting-started for more detailed informations on hos to setup the demo project in eclipse.

 1. I had to install the newest maven version: sudo apt-get install maven

         > sudo apt-get install maven

 	> export PATH=/usr/share/maven/bin:$PATH

-2. I had to upgrade the m2e maven plugin for eclipse using update site for luna http://download.eclipse.org/releases/luna/
+2. I had to upgrade the m2e maven plugin for eclipse

+	using update site for luna

+	http://download.eclipse.org/releases/luna/

-3. I had to run the maven build from command line to download all needed dependencies: in directory ~/Code/scenarioo-broadleaf-demo/DemoSite
+3. I had to run the maven build from command line to download all needed dependencies:

+	in directory ~/Code/scenarioo-broadleaf-demo/DemoSite

         > mvn install

-4. Setup the maven path for demo's build.xml: in project ecommerce-website's build.properties maven.home=/usr/share/maven
+4. Setup the maven path for demo's build.xml:

+	in project ecommerce-website's build.properties

+	maven.home=/usr/share/maven

 5. Running the eCommerce DemoSite web application (HeatClinic) is done by running following ant commands from build scripts inside the projects:

 	sub-project 'site' >> jetty-demo

 	sub-project 'admin' >> jetty-demo

+(Startup might take some time ... be patient ...)

 ### The Broadleaf Commerce Demo Site